 The length of the shaft can vary from 1/2-inch to 2-inches.

-The thickness of the shaft is less than 1 mm.
-Not all pins will include the thickness on the packaging.
 In my research, I’ve seen the thickness identified as .4 mm, .5 mm, and .6 mm.

-Thickness is important because the thinner the shaft the smaller the hole will be in the fabric.
+- the thinner the shaft the smaller the hole will be in the fabric (important for more delicate fabrics)

 In my research, I found shafts made out of three different metals.